 [t]he torch of free inquiry is a critical part of our heritage and our mission.
 Each of us, in our time as members of this community of scholars, bears a responsibility for nurturing its flame, and passing it on to those who will follow.

 What does FIRE mean when we say that a university restricts “free speech”?
-Do people have the right to say absolutely anything, or are certain types of expression left unprotected?
+Do people have the right to say absolutely anything, or are certain types of expression unprotected?

 Simply put, the overwhelming majority of speech is protected by the First Amendment.
 Over the years, the Supreme Court has carved out a limited number of narrow exceptions to the First Amendment: speech that incites reasonable people to immediate violence; so-called “fighting words” (face-to-face confrontations that lead to physical altercations); harassment; true threats and intimidation; obscenity; and defamation.
 If the speech in question does not fall within one of these exceptions, it most likely is protected speech.

 The exceptions are often misapplied and abused by universities to punish constitutionally protected speech.
-There are instances in which the written policy at issue may be constitutional—for example, a prohibition on “incitement”—but its application may not be.
-In other instances, a written policy will purport to be a legitimate ban on a category of unprotected speech like harassment or true threats, but (either deliberately or through poor drafting) will encompass protected speech, as well.
+There are instances where the written policy at issue may be constitutional—for example, a prohibition on “incitement”—but its application may not be.
+In other instances, a written policy will purport to be a legitimate ban on a category of unprotected speech like harassment or true threats, but (either deliberately or through poor drafting) will encompass protected speech as well.
 Therefore, it is important to understand what these narrow exceptions to free speech actually mean in order to recognize when they are being misapplied.

 Threats & Intimidation

 The Supreme Court has defined “true threats” as only “those statements where the speaker means to communicate a serious expression of an intent to commit an act of unlawful violence to a particular individual or group of individuals.”
 Virginia v.
 Black, 538 U.S. 343, 359 (2003).
-The Court also has defined “intimidation,” of the kind not protected by the First Amendment, as a “type of true threat, where a speaker directs a threat to a person or group of persons with the intent of placing the victim in fear of bodily harm or death.”
+The Court also has defined “intimidation,” of the type not protected by the First Amendment, as a “type of true threat, where a speaker directs a threat to a person or group of persons with the intent of placing the victim in fear of bodily harm or death.”
 Id. at 360.
 Neither term would encompass, for example, a vaguely worded statement that is not directed at anyone in particular.

 There is also a propensity among universities to restrict speech that offends other students on the basis that it constitutes “incitement.”
 The basic concept, as administrators too often see it, is that offensive or provocative speech will anger those who disagree with it, perhaps so much that it moves them to violence.
 While preventing violence is an admirable goal, this is an impermissible misapplication of the incitement doctrine.